kabeermr/kabeermr.github.io/README.md

-I am currently a postdoc at Bonn where my mentor is [Daniel Huybrechts](https://www.math.uni-bonn.de/~huybrech/).
+I will be joining Charles University as a postdoc where my mentor will be [Jan Šťovíček](https://www.karlin.mff.cuni.cz/~stovicek/).
+Before this I was a postdoc at MPIM Bonn for a year where my mentor was [Daniel Huybrechts](https://www.math.uni-bonn.de/~huybrech/).
 Before that, I did my PhD at the Australian National University under the supervision of [Amnon Neeman](https://maths.anu.edu.au/people/amnon-neeman).
 Most of my research is on derived and triangulated categories in the context of algebraic geometry.

-I am currently giving a mini-course on approximability and metric techniques for triangulated categories on Wedensdays at 2pm at the MPIM Seminar Hall.
-You can find the course outline [here](CourseOutline.pdf) and the course notes [here](CourseNotes.pdf).
 ### Research

 #### Accepted/Published work